 Follow manufacturer’s instructions for correct and safe use of these repair compounds.

-Ensure repair area is clean and dry before attempting repairs.
+Ensure the area in question is clean and dry before attempting soft top repairs.
 Allow 24 hours for repairs to cure and dry before use.

 Damage to slick Bottom

 Most damage caused to the slick can be repaired in a similar fashion to dings on a typical hard surfboard.

 If the surface of the damaged area is rough give it a light sand with a relatively fine grit sand paper/block.
 Once smooth, ensure it is clean and dry before applying any epoxy resin.

 Apply the epoxy resin to fill any holes or sections and smooth it over using a bit of plastic so that it dries smoothly.
 Try to remove as much of the excess resin around the area in question to avoid having to unnecessarily remove it after it has set.
 Ideally you want to limit the amount of sanding that is required after it has cured/set.
 Be warned this stuff reacts quite quickly so you don’t have a lot of time to waste.